How to get helpThis is how you contact us if you are in need of help or are a social worker looking for material aid.

-If you are a parent that needs help…
+If you are a parent who needs help…

 St Kilda Mums supports children and parents experiencing hardship.
 We provide material aid in practical partnership with maternal child health nurses and social service agencies.
 All donations go directly to the families that they support, and each item to someone who specifically needs it.